Mcnish15/Pressure-Sensor-Sock/README.md

   The Pressure-Sensor sock will be used to help with identifying pressure distribution imbalances when preforming a squat.
 This will hopefully eliminate some knee and/or back issues that can be identified by improper weight distribution.
 This will be done with the use of 3 force-sensors distributed to the approxiamte points of weight placement along with a RGB.
 This color scheme will play a role is the sens e that green will be in +/- 10% across the sensors, yellow will be +/-10% to +/- 25% and red being else.

 ## Hardware Components
-  -1x Arduino UNO (From Univeristy of regina bookstore, or can be found on SparkFun)
+  -1x Arduino UNO (From Univeristy of regina bookstore, or can be found on SparkFun https://www.sparkfun.com/products/11021)

-  -3x Force resistant sensors  (acquired form SparkFun)
+  -3x Force resistant sensors  (acquired form SparkFun https://www.sparkfun.com/products/9375)

-  -2x Breadboard (acquired form SparkFun)
+  -2x Breadboard (acquired form SparkFun https://www.sparkfun.com/products/12615)

-  -3x 560 Ohm resistors (acquired form SparkFun)
+  -3x 560 Ohm resistors (acquired form SparkFun https://www.sparkfun.com https://www.sparkfun.com/search/results?term=+resistors)

-  -3x 1k Ohm resistors (acquired form SparkFun)
+  -3x 1k Ohm resistors (acquired form SparkFun https://www.sparkfun.com https://www.sparkfun.com/search/results?term=+resistors)

-  -1x Solder Iron with 25V recommended (Local Canadian Tire)
+  -1x Solder Iron with 25V recommended (Local Canadian Tire http://www.canadiantire.ca/en/pdp/mastercraft-solder-station-0586301p.html#srp is what I used)

 ## Project Schematic